About:

 How it’s made:

 I am skilled in both carving wax models for and traditional metalsmithing.
-These skills I use to create both tabletop and wall pieces while bringing together a variety of metals (sterling silver, steel, brass, red and white brass, nickel, and copper) that add color and contrast to each unique piece.
+These skills I use to create both tabletop and wall pieces while bringing together a variety of metals.

 Lost Wax Casting: